 The most common reason for children becoming looked after is as a result of abuse and neglect.
 Our school will ensure that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
-Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority
+Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.

-&lt;sup>9 Mental health and behaviour in schools: guidance
+9 Mental health and behaviour in schools: guidance